Wrelks-Quantum/wrelks.github.io/_initialization/1 qiskit.md

 ## Installing Qiskit

-Once inside your enviroment, enter the following.
-This will install qiskit into your enviroment.
+Once inside your environment, enter the following.
+This will install qiskit into your environment.

     pip install qiskit